anarchivist/code4lib-support-notifier/README.md

-The `/admin` command hook
+The `/alertcsst` command hook
 =========================

-A simple webhook to relay an `/admin` command to a private slack room for the administrators.
+A simple webhook to relay an `/alertcsst` command to a private slack room for the Code4Lib Community Safety and Support Team.

 Installation
 ------------